José de Villamil: South American Wars of Independence

-After Independence War
+After independence war

 In 1824 he asked the Cabildo for authorization to provide water to the city, but the project was a failure.
-In 1828 he defended Guayaquil from the Peruvian Blockade and when the square was handed over to deposit he was taken prisoner with his brothers-in-law José and Francisco de Garaycoa.
-Between 1829 and 30 he held the Presidency of the Municipality.
+In 1828, he defended Guayaquil from the Peruvian blockade and, when the plaza was handed over on deposit, he was taken prisoner along with his brothers‑in‑law, José and Francisco de Garaycoa.
+Between 1829 and 1830, he served as President of the Municipality of Guayaquil.

-In October 1831, he sent an exploratory commission to the Galápagos archipelago in order to find out about the existence of orchilla, a plant used to dye fabrics and that was exported to Mexico- on November 14, he constituted the "Sociedad Colonizadora of the Galapagos Archipelago" and denounced Charles Island, later called Floreana, as vacant land.
-In December he joined the revolution of General Luis Urdaneta and was elected Commander of Arms of Guayaquil.
+In October 1831, he sent an exploratory commission to the Galápagos archipelago to investigate the existence of orchilla—a plant used for dyeing fabrics that was exported to Mexico—and on November 14, he established the “Colonizing Society of the Galápagos Archipelago” and proclaimed Charles Island as vacant, later renamed Floreana.
+In December, he joined General Luis Urdaneta’s revolution and was elected Commander of Arms of Guayaquil.

-In January 1832, he formed a "Milicia Corps" to repel the attack of the soldiers of the Flores battalion that had risen up.
-On the 20th, an expedition to the Galápagos under the command of Colonel Ignacio Hernández left.
-In 1833 he held the Consulate General of the United States in Guayaquil for a few months and traveled to the Galapagos as Governor of the Archipelago; there he exercised the position "with tact, sagacity and great practical spirit."
+In January 1832, he formed a “militia corps” to repel the attack of the Flores Battalion soldiers who had revolted.
+On the 20th, an expedition to the Galápagos was dispatched under the command of Colonel Ignacio Hernández.
+In 1833, he briefly served as Consul General of the United States in Guayaquil and traveled to the Galápagos as governor of the archipelago; there, he carried out his duties “with acumen, sagacity, and great practical spirit.”

-The ship HMS Beagle brought to Galapagos the British scientific expedition under the command of Captain Robert FitzRoy on September 15, 1835.
-Together with the young naturalist Charles Darwin, they undertook a study of the geology and biology of four of the islands before continuing their expedition around the world.
-The ship remained sailing for five weeks within the archipelago, but Darwin was on land for only two weeks.
-He investigated the animals and plants of the region that allowed Darwin to formulate the theory of the origin of the species.
-Villamil resigned from the governorship of the Galápagos in 1837 because the number of settlers had decreased.
-In his place he left General Pedro Mena, who will take care of his property.
-In 1841 he was called up for military service and took part in the Pasto campaign with General Juan José Flores.
-He returned to the Galapagos and with money loaned to his daughter Ana de Alarcón he moved the cattle on his property to avoid friction with the settlers of "Floreana".
+The vessel HMS Beagle brought a British scientific expedition under the command of Captain Robert FitzRoy to the Galápagos on September 15, 1835.
+Together with the young naturalist Charles Darwin, they conducted a study of the geology and biology on four of the islands before continuing their expedition around the world.
+The ship sailed within the archipelago for five weeks, although Darwin stayed onshore for only two weeks.
+He examined the local animals and plants—observations that later enabled him to formulate the theory of the origin of species.

+Villamil resigned as governor of the Galápagos in 1837 because the number of settlers had diminished.
+In his place, he left General Pedro Mena, who would manage his assets.
+In 1841, he was called to military service and took part in the Pasto campaign with General Juan José Flores.
+He returned to the Galápagos and, and with the help of his daughter Ana Villamil de Alarcón, moved his cattle to avoid conflicts with the settlers of “Floreana.”

-In early August 1842, he was in the Galápagos when he learned of the yellow fever epidemic in Panama.
-Then it was done at full sail in order to communicate the news so that all the ships from the north, coming from the coasts of Mexico, Central America and Panama, would be declared in quarantine, but when it arrived at the port it was too late, because days before, on August 31, the English schooner "Reina Victoria" had anchored, coming from Veraguas, with several patients; and shortly after the "Witch" also infected arrived.
+At the beginning of August 1842, while in the Galápagos, he learned of a yellow fever epidemic in Panama; thus, he set sail at full speed with the intention of communicating the news so that all ships arriving from the northern coasts—from Mexico, Central America, and Panama—could be quarantined; however, when he reached port, it was too late, as days earlier, on August 31, the English schooner “Queen Victoria,” coming from Veraguas with several ill persons, had already anchored, and shortly afterward the ship "Bruja” also arrived infected.